duraki/notes/content/posts/bmwe34/clusters/vdo_displays/vdo_lcd_display_11pins.md

 ---

-This is a note describing an LCD Display Module, with flat ribbon cable, adaptable to MotoMeter Instrument Cluster dashboards of a BMW 5 Series E34 (post-facelift models, for E34 525i and up, and also E32 735i and up).
+This is a note describing an LCD Display Module, with flat ribbon cable, adaptable to VDO Instrument Cluster dashboards of a BMW 5 Series E34 (post-facelift models, for E34 525i and up, and also E32 735i and up).

 {{< details "Expand Actual Photos" >}}
 ![](https://i.imgur.com/J85JaTO.png)